-Various internal Council teams were consulted throughout the first four months of 2022, with their contributions helping to shape the discussion topics and background information used throughout the consultation process.
+Various internal Council teams were consulted throughout the development of the Policy and Strategy.
+Their contributions informed the discussion topics and background information for the first stage of community consultation and also contributed to the identification and refinement of the strategic priorities and initiatives throughout the drafting process.
 These teams included:

 - Economy, Investment & Activation

 - Events

 - Community Strengthening

 - Environmental Policy and Planning

 - Youth Services

 - Libraries

 - Positive Ageing

-- Arts & Centre
+- Arts & Culture

-- Children's Services
+- Children's Services.